At Modera Wealth Management, we believe safeguarding your financial life includes helping protect your identity and credit information.

 What’s the difference between a credit freeze and a fraud alert?

-Please do not hesitate to call us if you have additional questions or concerns or if you need assistance in implementing a credit freeze for yourself or your family.
+Please do not hesitate to contact us if you have additional questions or concerns or if you need assistance in implementing a credit freeze for yourself or your family.